ddmng/imagenet_train/README.md

 The `interesting_class` parameter is mandatory but if you want that the script will copy to `scanned` all the input images with its score just modify a couple of python lines in the script.

 ## Results
-I'm still doing tests on different classes so no results yet.
-Please share any interesting result you get.
+I'm still experimenting with different classes and pictures combinations, so no results yet.
+Please share any interesting experience you make.